1. Responsible party and contact information

 2.4 Purposes to meet legal requirements (cf. Art.
 6 (1) c GDPR or purposes in the public interest (cf. Art.
 6 (1) e GDPR)

 Like everyone who is involved in the economic process, we are also subject to a variety of legal obligations.
-These are primarily legal requirements (e.g. according to the Works Constitution Act, Social Security Code, commercial and tax laws or the German Fiscal Code), but also, where applicable, regulatory or other official requirements (e.g. employers' liability insurance association).
-The purposes of processing may include in particular the invoicing of services to public health insurances, identity and age verification as well as fraud and money laundering prevention (e.g. comparison with European and international anti-terrorist lists).
+These are primarily legal requirements (e.g. Works Constitution Act, Social Security Code, commercial and tax laws, German Fiscal Code), but also, where applicable, regulatory or other official requirements (e.g. employers' liability insurance association).
+The purposes of the processing may include identity and age verification, fraud and money laundering prevention (e.g. comparison with European and international anti-terrorist lists), company health management and ensuring occupational safety.
 In addition, the disclosure of personal data may become necessary within the scope of official/judicial measures for the purpose of gathering evidence, criminal prosecution or the enforcement of civil law claims.

 3. Categories and origin of the personal data we process